 Motor commission complaints

-If you’ve used motor finance to buy a car, motorbike or van we may have paid the broker (usually your car dealer) commission for arranging the finance.
+If you’ve used motor finance to buy a car, motorbike or van, we may have paid the broker (usually your car dealer) commission for arranging the finance in the past.

 Make a commission complaint